Paul Kelly, 2012

 Whenever you feel overwhelmed and helpless, our Nursing team and Allied Support Workers, e.g., Counsellors, Spiritual Care Worker, Music Therapist and volunteers are available to talk with you.

-“Wonderful day.
+“Wonderful workshop.
 I was surprised at how much I learnt.”

 In 2016 Palliative Care South East received funding from South Eastern Melbourne Primary Health Network to develop a Carer Support Kit.